onerinas/onerinas/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: rinas@hey.com
+- 📫 How to reach me: rinas@hey.com or
 - ⚡ Fun fact: Fun has three letters whereas fact has four letters and its a two word 🤷 -->

-- 🔭 I'm currently working on [HIGHSCORE.domains](https://highscore.domains), [No Sugar Today](https://no-sugar-today.com) & [TIL.DEV](https://tildev.carrd.co)
+🔭 I'm currently working on [HIGHSCORE.domains](https://highscore.domains), [No Sugar Today](https://no-sugar-today.com) & [TIL.DEV](https://tildev.carrd.co)
-- 🌱 I’m currently learning Flutter by building [HiFive](https://tryhifive.co)
-- 📫 How to reach me: [rinas@hey.com](https://mailto:rinas@hey.com)
-- ⚡ Fun fact: It has two words, Fun has three letters whereas fact has four letters 🤷🙈🤓
+🌱 I’m currently learning Flutter by building [HiFive](https://tryhifive.co) 📫 How to reach me: [rinas@hey.com](https://mailto:rinas@hey.com) or in Twitter: [@onerinas](https://twitter.com/onerinas) ⚡ Fun fact: It has two words, Fun has three letters whereas fact has four letters 🤷🙈🤓